Do you have any eco-friendly products?

 Labelling of toys

 All of our toys are CE marked.
 This mark is your guarantee that the toy meets a number of health, safety and environmental requirements.
 All toys must be CE marked according to European legislation.
-We not only test our products for the European market, we test our products so they are safe to sell in all the countries we have stores in.

 All of our toy products have an age recommendation that you should follow.
 This is your assurance that the toy is suitable for the child's age, abilities and skills.
 We also recommend that you read the warnings on the product and pay particular attention to the warning symbol 'under 3 years', which appears on toys designed for children under that age.